shaigit-cs/contacts-web-app/README.md

 - Add, search, modify or delete your entries
 - Switch between one of three available interface languages: Polish, English, German
+- View also adapted to mobile devices
+- Minimalistic design

 ### Instructions to run the application locally